Battle of Karameh: Aftermath

-Israel accomplished its objective of destroying the Fatah camp, and on a tactical level, the battle did indeed end in Israel's favor.
+Israel accomplished its objective of destroying the Fatah camp, the battle ended in Israel's favor on a tactical level.
 "The Karama operation exposed the vulnerability of PLO units deployed along the Jordan River and so they moved their concentrations up into the mountains.
 This imposed additional strains on them and made their operations into the West Bank even more involved and difficult than they had been hitherto."
 Politically however, Israel was heavily condemned by the world opinion.
 U.S. Ambassador to the UN, Arthur Goldberg, said "We believe that the military counteractions such as those which have just taken place, on a scale out of proportion to the acts of violence that preceded it, are greatly to be deplored."
 US Ambassador to Israel, Walworth Barbour, said that in twenty years time, a historian would write that day down as the beginning of the destruction of Israel.
 Eban reported the Ambassabor's statement to the cabinet, and Menachem Begin said such an utterance must not be cited in a cabinet meeting.

-The relatively high casualties were a considerable surprise for the IDF and was stunning to the Israelis.
+The relatively high casualties were a considerable surprise for the Israeli military and was stunning to the Israeli public.
 Although the Palestinians were not victorious on their own, King Hussein let the Palestinians take credit.
 However, the battle of Karameh provided Fatah with a propaganda boost.
 The chief of bureau of the then Israeli Foreign ministry Gideon Rafael later said that "The operation gave an enormous lift to Yasser Arafat's Fatah organization and irrevocably implanted the Palestine problem onto the international agenda, no longer as a humanitarian issue of homeless refugees, but as a claim to Palestinian statehood".
 Uzi Narkiss, who commanded the operation, resigned as chief of the Central Command for a position in the Jewish Agency shortly after the battle.

 Jordan claimed to have won the battle and stopped an Israeli drive on Balqa Governorate in intentions of occupying it and turning into a security buffer zone, which was supposed to serve as a punishment, due to the Jordanian support to the PLO.
 The Jordanians made this assumption as they saw the size of the raiding Israeli forces entering the battle.
 Arafat said "What we have done is to make the world ... realize that the Palestinian is no longer refugee number so and so, but the member of a people who hold the reins of their own destiny and are in a position to determine their own future".
-Palestinians and Arabs generally considered the battle a psychological victory over the IDF, which had been seen as 'invincible' until then, and recruitment to guerilla units soared.
+Palestinians and Arabs generally considered the battle a psychological victory over the Israeli military, which had been seen as 'invincible' until then, and recruitment to guerilla units soared.
 Fatah reported that 5,000 volunteers applied to join within 48 hours of the battle.
 By late March, there were nearly 20,000 fedayeen in Jordan.